 When investigations involve students, the Title IX Coordinator manages the process and may use sanctions related to on-campus discipline as outlined in the Student Code of Conduct.
 Behaviors and actions that violate this policy, including sexual harassment, can be subject to investigation and sanctions.
-Sanctions for violations include disciplinary warning, restitution, fine, disciplinary probation, campus/community service, student suspension, student expulsion, employee suspension, and employee termination from the University.
+Sanctions for student violations include disciplinary warning, disciplinary probation, suspension, expulsion, dismissal, withholding of transcripts or degree, revocation of admission and/or degree, loss of university privileges, residence hall transfer or removal, no contact directive, campus and/or building ban, and/or no trespass order given.
+Sanctions for employees include corrective action, suspension, separation, job reassignment, loss of university privileges, no contact directive, and/or no trespass order given.
+In addition to or in place of the above sanctions, the University may assign any other sanctions deemed appropriate.
 The accused and accuser will be informed, in writing, of the outcome of institutional proceedings.
 In addition, if requested, the University will disclose the results of disciplinary proceedings against a student who is the alleged perpetrator of any crime of violence or a non-forcible sex offense to the next of kin if the victim is deceased.

-Changing a victim's academic, living, transportation, working situation, and other interim measures
+Changing a victim's academic, living, transportation, working situation, and other supportive measures

-The university, through the Dean of Students Office, will take interim measures designed to support and protect individuals and the university community, at any time.
-Such interim measures might include restrictions on contact, class, or work schedule alterations, leaves of absence, increased safety measures, student housing changes, or course/class academic adjustments.
+The university, through the Title IX Coordinator, will take supportive measures designed to support and protect individuals and the university community, at any time.
+Such supportive measures might include restrictions on contact, class, or work schedule alterations, leaves of absence, increased safety measures, student housing changes, or course/class academic adjustments.
 If it is ultimately determined that university policy has been violated, then these measures may also become part of any permanent sanction/discipline against the violator.
-Factors that might be considered during the determination of interim measures process include, but are not limited to, the following:
+Factors that might be considered during the determination of supportive measures processinclude, but are not limited to, the following:

-- Severity or pervasiveness of the allegations. - Any continuing effects on the complainant. - Whether the complainant and alleged perpetrator share the same residence hall, dining hall, class, transportation, or job location. - Whether other judicial measures have been taken to protect the complainant (e.g. civil order of protection or an injunction against harassment).
+- Severity or pervasiveness of the allegations. - Any continuing effects on the complainant. - Whether the complainant and alleged perpetrator share the same residence hall, dining hall, class, transportation, or job location. - Whether other judicial measures have been taken to protect the complainant (e.g., civil order ofprotection or an injunction against harassment).